tsturdivant/starcraft2-bot/README.md

 You will also need to install Starcraft 2, which you can get for free [here!](https://www.blizzard.com/en-us/download)

+Last thing you should need is to download some maps.
+You can download whichever maps you want from [Blizzard here!](https://github.com/Blizzard/s2client-proto#map-packs)

 ##### Note:
 If you receive the error:
 ```sh